LightAndLight/plated-talk/slides/recursion-and-stuff.md

     fn _ = []
 ```
 <div class="notes">
-This is called foldMapOf in lens, and is a bit more polymorphic

 This definition's a bit more of a brain-ful.

 The important part of Traversals is that they're quantified over all applicatives,